Southern National Park, South Sudan جنوب السودان - Things to Do in Southern National Park

 Top Things to Do in Southern National Park

-Booking Tip: Arrange safaris through specialized South Sudan tour operators in advance, expect costs of $200-400 per day including guide and vehicle.
-Dry season (November-April) offers best wildlife viewing when animals congregate around water sources.
+Booking Tip: Book through specialized operators 6-12 months in advance, with costs typically $300-500 per day including guides and vehicles.
+Best viewing is during dry season (December-April) when animals concentrate around water sources.

 Bird Watching Expeditions